Inner Reformation

 Note: Luke's Gospel does not mention the visit of the Magi or the star.
 However, Matthew's Gospel does.

-5) Prayer: Dear Lord, thank you for the opportunity to read your Gospel and for announcing the birth of your Son.
-The shepherds were so excited to tell people what they found in the manger.
-They saw your angels and witnessed Jesus as a newborn.
-These events must have been so powerful.
-You also prophesied to Simeon and kept that promise: he saw the Messiah before he died.
-Thank you for working in Simeon's life and for sending Christ to the world.
-Be with us today; help us understand your Word, and guide us as you did Anna, Mary, Joseph, Simeon, and the shepherds.
+5) Prayer: Dear Lord, thank you for the opportunity to read your Gospel and for announcing the birth of your Son in it.
+The shepherds were so excited to tell people about what they found in the manger.
+Furthermore, they saw your angels and witnessed Jesus as a newborn.
+These events must have been so extremely powerful in their lives.
+You also prophesied to Simeon and kept that promise to him: he saw the Messiah before he died.
+Thank you for working in Simeon's life and for sending Christ to the whole world.
+We ask that you be with us today; help us to understand your Word, and guide us as you did Anna, Mary, Joseph, Simeon, and the shepherds.
 In Jesus' name, we pray, Amen.

 If you'd like to follow me and learn more about what I do, especially dance-wise, you can find me on Facebook, Instagram, and YouTube.
 If you'd like to know about my solo dance show or read my bio, click here (you can learn about my life story danced out)!
 I'm also writing my autobiography, and you can read about that journey.
 Most of all, I look forward to you studying the books of Luke and Acts and learning about Jesus.
 Enjoy!